metamn/react/content/blog/on-design-sytems/index.md

 Component libraries are loose.
 They offer the basics and let customisation happen at any point, any time.

 Design systems are more expensive to create, and easier to use later.
-As [Braid's Playroom](https://seek-oss.github.io/braid-design-system/) shows even non-devs can create with a design system.
+[Braid's Playroom](https://seek-oss.github.io/braid-design-system/) shows even non-devs can create with a design system.

 ## Features